Sheridan County Health Data

 What is the life expectancy in Sheridan County?

-Life expectancy data for Sheridan County is currently being processed from CDC records.
+Life expectancy data for Sheridan County is not available in the current dataset.

 How does Sheridan County health compare to the North Dakota average?